High Expectations and Rigorous Instruction

 Guiding Questions:

-To what extent do our leaders emphasize that we focus on students’ skill development relative to conceptual understanding and critical thinking?
-How do our leaders encourage and support us to teach for conceptual understanding and develop critical thinking in our classes?
+What are our leaders' expectations around instructional focus for skill development, conceptual understanding, and critical thinking?
+How do our leaders encourage and support us to develop these educational goals in our classes?

 Exploring

-Our leaders' expectations and feedback on instruction are focused on student skill development only.
+Our leaders' expectations and feedback on instruction are primarily focused on student skill development.

 Growing

-Our leaders' expectations and feedback on instruction are focused on student skill development with some attention to conceptual knowledge.
+Our leaders' expectations and feedback on instruction are focused on student skill development with some attention to conceptual understanding.

 Utilizing

-Our leader's expectations and feedback on instruction are focused primarily on student conceptual understanding and critical thinking while also supporting skill development.
+Our leader's expectations and feedback on instruction are focused primarily on conceptual understanding while also supporting student skill development.

 Transforming